 2. Choose a Cool and Dry Storage Unit

-According to experts, the recommended temperature for an art storage unit is 70 degrees Fahrenheit.
+70 degrees Fahrenheit.
 If the temperature in this unit rises, the heat will make your artwork warp or crack and become unattractive.
 On the other hand, your unit will become humid if the temperature falls.
 When the humidity level in your storage unit increases, mold and mildew will grow on your canvas.

-Before you store your artwork, use a hygrometer to measure the humidity of that unit.
-If the humidity is high, you can use air blowers to improve the ventilation of that room.
+to improve the ventilation of that room.
 However, your unit should not have many ventilations since these spaces may allow excessive moisture into your storage unit.

 To protect your artwork further, use breathable materials to wrap your paintings.
 For instance, you can use a cloth instead of a bubble wrap to minimize the amount of moisture trapped on your art's surface.